commandprompt/pgmanage-docs/src/en/02_quick_start.md

 > _**Note:**_ to install PostgreSQL client utilities, follow the steps in the [Installing Client Utilities on Mac](#installing-client-utilities-on-mac) section.
 _**Note:**_ PgManage `.dmg` files are not yet notarized, which may prevent them from running on recent macOS releases.
-A workaround for that is to remove the quarantine attribute from PgManage distribution file after downloading it by running: ```xattr -d com.apple.quarantine ./pgmanage-$version_mac_x64.dmg``` command in terminal (assuming that the .dmg file reside in the current directory).
+A workaround for that is to remove the quarantine attribute from PgManage distribution file after downloading it by running: ```xattr -d com.apple.quarantine ./pgmanage-$version_mac_x64.dmg``` command in terminal (assuming that the .dmg file resides in the current directory).

 ---